Illegal drugs

 Criminals are resourceful.
 They are quick to set up factories in abandoned pubs, rented property and rural barns.

-Whether growing cannabis or making lethal concoctions of cocaine, drug dealers never have your communities’ interests at heart.
+Whether growing cannabis, using dangerous techniques of cannabis extraction, or making lethal concoctions of cocaine, drug dealers never have your community's interests at heart.

 Learn more about the signs to spot: